-OUR JOINT VENTURE PARTNERS, WHO HAVE CONTROL OF THESE VENTURES, MAY MAKE DECISIONS THAT WE DO NOT AGREE WITH AND THAT ADVERSELY AFFECT OUR NET INCOME.
+OUR JOINT VENTURE PARTNER, WHO HAS CONTROL OF THIS VENTURE, MAY MAKE DECISIONS THAT WE DO NOT AGREE WITH AND THAT ADVERSELY AFFECT OUR NET INCOME.

-We do not have a majority interest in our joint ventures with Uniroyal Technology Corporation or General Electric Lighting.
-Each joint venture is governed by a board of managers with representatives from our strategic partner and us.
-Many fundamental decisions must be approved by both parties to the joint venture, which means we will be unable to direct the operation and direction of these joint ventures without the agreement of our joint venture partners.
-If we are unable to agree on important issues with a joint venture partner, the business of that joint venture may be delayed or interrupted, which may, in turn, materially and adversely affect our business, financial condition and results of operations.
+We do not have a majority interest in our joint venture with General Electric Lighting.
+The joint venture is governed by a board of managers with representatives from our strategic partner and us.
+Many fundamental decisions must be approved by both parties to the joint venture, which means we will be unable to direct the operation and direction of the joint venture without the agreement of our joint venture partner.
+If we are unable to agree on important issues with the joint venture partner, the business of the joint venture may be delayed or interrupted, which may, in turn, materially and adversely affect our business, financial condition and results of operations.

-We have devoted and will be required to continue to devote significant funds and technologies to our joint ventures to develop and enhance their products.
-In addition, our joint ventures will require that some of our employees devote much of their time to joint venture projects.
+We have devoted and will be required to continue to devote significant funds and technologies to our joint venture to develop and enhance their products.
+In addition, our joint venture will require that some of our employees devote much of their time to joint venture projects.
 This will place a strain on our management, scientific, financial and sales employees.
-If our joint ventures are unsuccessful in developing and marketing their products, our business, financial condition and results of operations may be materially and adversely affected.
+If our joint venture is unsuccessful in developing and marketing their products, our business, financial condition and results of operations may be materially and adversely affected.